-- 1. Consuls shall be entitled, within their consular district, to protect the rights and interests of their State and of the citizens and legal persons of the sending country. - 2.
-In the performance of their duties, consuls may apply to the authorities of their consular district and may make representations to them concerning violations of the rights and interests of their State or of citizens or legal persons of the sending country.
+- 1. Consuls shall be entitled, within their consular district, to protect the rights and interests of their State and of the citizens (natural and legal persons) of the sending country. - 2.
+In the performance of their duties, consuls may apply to the authorities of their consular district and may make representations to them concerning violations of the rights and interests of their State or of citizens of the sending country.

-Consuls shall be entitled to represent in the courts and before other authorities of the receiving country citizens and legal persons of the sending country who, owing to absence or for other valid reasons, are unable to protect their own rights and interests within the appropriate time-limits.
-Such representation shall continue until the persons represented appoint their own agents or themselves assume the protection of their rights and interests.
+Consuls shall be entitled, in order to protect the interests of the citizens of the sending country, to represent in the courts and before other authorities of the receiving country such citizens who, owing to absence or for other reasons, are unable to protect their own rights and interests within the appropriate timelimits.
+Such representation shall continue until the persons represented appoint their own agent or themselves assume the protection of their rights and interests.